tomahawkins/wakeboarding/README.md

-# EMWWA: Edge More Wakeboarding and Waterski Association
+# EMWWA: Edge More Wakeboard and Waterski Association

 Yay!
 Summer 2021!
 Boat is running and ready to go!